 Semi-metallic versus Ceramic

 It is true that nearly 30% of new auto manufacturers are equipping their vehicles with ceramic brake pads now, but this should not warrant a brake pad swap in every situation.
-There are some benefits to using ceramic pads, but drawbacks exist in every situation.
+There are some benefits to using ceramic brake pads as well as semi-metallic brake pads, but drawbacks exist in every situation.

 BRAKE DUST COMPARISON

 Ceramic brake pad sellers usually boast their ceramic pads produce less brake dust than a semi-metallic pad.
-It is true that ceramics do produce less dust per given time unit, and the dust is harder to see because of its lighter color.
-Ceramic brake dust is also less sticky, and less of it actually ends up on the vehicles’ tires.
+It's true that ceramics produce less dust per given time unit and it's a result of the friction mechanism that is being used: ceramic brake pads use adherent friction (think adhesive or sticky) and semi-metallic brake pads use abrasive friction (think sand paper on wood).

 BRAKE PAD DURABILITY AND COST COMPARISON